grisu/gricli/src/main/resources/help/commands/help.md

+Command: help

+    Prints this help message.

-Command:	help [keywords]
+Command: help <keywords>

-Prints this help message or a help message for a certain command, topic or global variable.
+    Prints a help message for a command, topic or global variable with this exact name.
+If no such command, topic or global variable exists it lists all commands, topics or global variables that contain the keyword in the name or help message.

 Parameters:

     keywords	: A whitespace seperated list of keywords.

-Usage:
+Command:

+    help

-    help			- Prints this message
+Prints this message.

-    help keyword		- Prints a help message for a command, topic or global variable with this exact name.
-                                  If no such command, topic or global variable exists it lists all commands, topics or                                global variables that contain the keyword in the name or help message.
+    help <keyword>

+    help commands

-    help commands		- Lists all available commands help globals		- Lists all available globals help topics			- Lists all available topics
+Lists all available commands

+    help globals		- Lists all available globals help topics			- Lists all available topics